just-jeb/angular-builders/README.md

  - All the `@angular-devkit/build-angular:browser` options
  - `webpackConfigPath`: path to the extra webpack configuration, defaults to `webpack.config.js`
  - `mergeStrategy`: webpack config merge strategy, strategies can be `append | prepend | replace`.
 Defaults to append
+      - `append`: adds the configurations to the end of the angular cli config.
+The custom plugins config will be added to the end of the angular cli plugins array
+      - `prepend`: adds the configurations to the beginning of the angular cli config.
+The custom loaders config will be added to the beginning of the angular cli loaders array
+      - `replace`: replaces the configuration entirely.
+The custom webpack config will replace the angular cli webpack config See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info

 `angular.json` Example:
 ```